Joseph J. D’Ambrosio, President

 Elected to the board in January 2008, Ms. Ahmad is Principal and Co-founder of Goldenridge Capital, LLC, a New York City private investment firm where she sources and evaluates acquisition investment opportunities.
 Prior to founding Goldenridge Capital, LLC, Ms. Ahmad was a vice president in the Private Equity group of Goldman Sachs and Company.
 Previously she was an associate in the investment banking division of Morgan Stanley.
 She received her M.S. from The Wharton School, University of Pennsylvania.
 She also holds a M.S. in Public Health from the University of Michigan and a B.S. in Biogenetics from the Massachusetts Institute of Technology.

 Rachel Heisler, Secretary

-Elected to the Board in September 1999, Ms. Heisler is President of the Tudor Healthcare Group, Inc., specializing in global nurse recruitment.
-She was previously a Vice President at Citigroup, with 15 years experience in retail industry corporate finance and trade finance.
+Elected to the Board in September 1999, Ms. Heisler is the Executive Director of American Friends of Soroka Medical Center.
+She was previously President and founder of the Tudor Healthcare Group, Inc., specializing in global nurse recruitment, and a Vice President at Citigroup, with 15 years experience in retail industry corporate finance and trade finance.
 She has family experience with eye donation: her son became a living eye donor following a traumatic accident.
 Ms. Heisler graduated from Barnard College, Columbia University and received her MBA from the William E. Simon School of Management at the University of Rochester.

 Donna G. Banks